 The iPhone 8 and iPhone 8 Plus come with the latest and greatest hardware, but that doesn’t mean they’re immune to performance issues.

-As we push away from the iPhone 8 release date we’re starting to hear about some of problems plaguing iPhone 8 and iPhone 8 Plus users around the world.
-Some of these problems are tiny bugs.
-Others are hindering day-to-day use.
+We continue to see complaints about hardware and software problems plaguing iPhone 8 and iPhone 8 Plus users around the world.
+Some of these problems are tiny bugs others, like performance problems, are hindering people’s day-to-day use.

 If your iPhone 8 or iPhone 8 Plus starts to lag, freeze, lockup, or randomly reboot, there’s no need to panic.
 There’s a very good chance you’ll be able to iron out the issue in a few minutes.